kesslermatics/Aquaware/Website/docs/docs/dev-docs/user-management/login.md

 # Login

 To access your Aquaware account, you can log in either through our website, the app or programmatically using our API.
-After logging in, you'll receive JWT tokens, which are **crucial for future authorization**.
+After logging in, you'll receive an api key, which is **crucial for future authorization**.

 ## Logging in via the API